CodingLawyersClub/todo-instructions/README.md

 Ok, so now we just need to do something when the ToDo is successfully created.
 I like bringing back to the ToDo list.
 Let's do that.

 Go to the `create` method.
 Add `async` before it.
-This means that the method is `asynchronous` (99% of the time, it means it's making a network request, which this is doing).
+This means that the method is asynchronous.
+We did this on our backend endpoints if you remember.
+99% of the time `async`, it means this method is making a network request, which this is doing.
 Let's add that

 ```
 async create(formValues) {
 ```

 When you add the `async`, you can now use something called `await`.
 Don't get caught up on what this is.
 Just know you use it on the line you do your network requests.
-In this case, that's calling our `createToDo` from our `toDoStore`
+In this case, that's calling our `createToDo` we defined from our `toDoStore`

 ```
 await this.props.toDoStore.createToDo(formValues);